AnotherJohnH/Zif/README.md

 ### Kindle3

-Although also a Linux build, the Kindle3 build does not depend on SDL2 or SDL2-image.
+Although a Linux build, the Kindle3 build does not depend on SDL2 or SDL2-image.

 Requires gcc built for arm-linux-gnueabihf and a set of headers and static runtime libraries that are compatible with the Linux installed on the Kindle3.
 The original ARMv6 Raspberry Pi